nzimm/toolkit/README.md

 can inject arbitrary SQL instructions to a database.
 [Bobby Tables](https://www.xkcd.com/327/) is the go-to example for this exploit.

 ### Steganography
+In contrast to encryption, steganography entails *concealing* data.
+While data can be concealed in many forms

 ### Eavesdropping